 They didn't do it.

-And what infuriates me on the political side, and and by the way, I'm praying for my friend Chris Cuomo.
+And what infuriates me on the political side, and by the way, I'm praying for my friend Chris Cuomo.

 I've known him for a long time.

-And but what bothers me is there was zero preparation, Dr. Oz.
+But what bothers me is there was zero preparation, Dr. Oz.

-And you said we did our best, we were too late.
+And you said we did our best.

-I look at the president, he got the crap beat out of him for his travel ban and his quarantine ten days after the first known case in the U.S. It seems like with the triage centers and the hospitals being built and the ventilators and everything, I mean, all hands on deck.
+It seems like with the triage centers and the hospitals being built and the ventilators and everything, I mean, all hands on deck.

-And then I watch these people politicize it, and then I look at state government, local government, the mayor, and I'm furious because all they do is point fingers at Donald Trump and say, You need to provide 30,000 more ventilators, and that makes me mad.
+And then I look at state government, local government, the mayor, and I'm furious because all they do is point fingers at Donald Trump and say, you need to provide 30,000 more ventilators.

-But likewise when they're talking about closing the schools, they said, What are you talking about?
+But likewise, when they're talking about closing the schools, they said, what are you talking about?

-It's closing down business.
+Closing down business.

 Are you kidding?

-I mean, none of these were feasible, and it shows you a little bit about human nature.
+And it shows you a little bit about human nature.

 It's super easy to point out the flaws of people who had to make the big decisions.